 Sennheiser doesn’t need any ‘third time lucky’ well wishes for its third-generation Momentum Wirelesses – both the originals and second versions were instant knockouts when they arrived.
 These have been much improved over their predecessors in the sound department, promising an energetic, timely and hugely insightful listen you've no choice but to be entertained by.

 That sonic success is backed by enhanced usability features too, although be aware that battery life is only 17 hours next to the above Sony's 30-hour claim.

 When it comes to true wireless headphones, there's a new king.
 Not only do these 2019 What Hi-Fi?
 Award winners come with more sizes of tip than most rivals, they pack brilliant noise-cancelling tech into their tiny frames too.
 The touch controls are intuitive (even if volume controls are conspicuous by their absence) and they sound wonderfully musical: instruments sound natural, believable and wholly expressive.
 There's plenty of subtlety on show too, and a great level of detail.
 These take the crown from our previous favourite true wireless buds, the Sony WF-1000X.
 The king is dead, long live the king.

 Read the full review: Sony WF-1000XM3

 If an unadulterated sound is your sole concern, these buds are hard to beat in their price category.
-These budget-conscious in-ears offer a cohesive, expansive and rhythmically driven sound, but also an intuitive, playful soundstage that few wireless in-ears can achieve at the price.
+Another 2019 What Hi-Fi?
+Award winner, these budget-conscious in-ears offer a cohesive, expansive and rhythmically driven sound, but also an intuitive, playful soundstage that few wireless in-ears can achieve at the price.

 A good fit is essential, and, due to the length of the earpiece itself, that might not be as easy to come by for everybody, but their sonic talent is such that it's worth the effort and potential purchase of extra buds.